 Find your new favorite fruit with this list of 17 types of pears.

-It may seem hard to know which one is best for which dish.
+And there are so many different types, flavors, textures, and colors, it can be hard to know which one is best for which dish.

 17 Types of Pears

 Pears are native to so many areas of the world.
-You’ll find European, Asian, or American pears, and more!
+You’ll find European, Asian, or American pears and more!

-They all have different qualities but they’re all so yummy and versatile.
+They all have different qualities, but they’re all so yummy and versatile.

 1. Anjou Pears (Green & Red)